erwinheitzman/webdriverio-workshop/BASIC_ASSIGNMENTS.md

-Create a page object for each page
+# Create page object models, components and run tests
+  Use the [documentation](http://webdriver.io/guide/testrunner/pageobjects.html) if needed

+  Open a terminal window

+  Run `npm start` from your terminal

+  Open another terminal window and change directory to `e2e-wdio-jasmine`

+  Run `npm i` from your terminal in order to install the required packages

   Create a page object called `Page` `[page.js]`

     1. Add a method called `navigateTo` and make it navigate to a specific path which is passed in as an argument

-  Create a page object called `AboutMePage` for the about-me page `[about-me.js]`
+  Create a page object called `TipsAndTricksPage`for the tips-and-tricks page `[tips-and-tricks.js]` in the following location `./e2e-wdio-jasmine/test/pages`

     1. import the main page class
     2. extend the main page class with the new class
-    3. implement the following methods name - get name input element date - get date input element email - get email input element attribute - get attribute select element selectedAttribute - get the selected value from the attribute element dropdown - get the general dropdown element for Angular select elements message - get message textarea element submit - get submit button element navigateTo - use the navigateTo method from the main page class to navigate to the about-me page selectByVisibleText - create custom method for Angular select elements

-  Create a page object called `TipsAndTricksPage`for the tips-and-tricks page `[tips-and-tricks.js]`
-    1. import the main page class
-    2. extend the main page class with the new class
-    3. implement the following methods getCardByTitle - get a specific Angular card element by title getCards - get all the Angular card elements on the page navigateTo - navigate to the tips-and-tricks page
+    3. implement the following methods getCardByTitle - get a specific Angular card element by title getCards - get all the Angular card elements on the page navigateTo - navigate to the tips-and-tricks page (tip: do not forget to use the `super` keyword here)

-Create a dialog, card and search component and add them to the page objects you've just created card component
+  Create a card and search component and add them to the page objects you've just created

     title
       1. add a getter called `title`
       2. retrieve the title element using the following selector `.mat-card-title`